zulip/zulip-terminal/docs/developer-feature-tutorial.md

 Now to display if user is typing in the view, we need to check few things:
 * The `op` is `start`.
-* User is narrowed into private message conversation with a user.
+* User is narrowed into direct message conversation with a user.
-* The `user_id` of the person is present in the narrowed private message conversation recipients.
+* The `user_id` of the person is present in the narrowed direct message conversation recipients.

 If all the above conditions are satisfied we can successfully update the footer to display `X is typing` until we receive a `stop` event for typing.